sph-mn/nihongo/readme.md

 the characters are sorted by stroke count, which is a natural order that roughly corresponds to complexity, where parts come before compounds and learning progress is apparent.

+`download/jouyou by stroke count.apkg` is the anki deck and `download/jouyou-by-stroke-count.csv` is the csv file.

+additionally included in this repository is:
-`download/jouyou by stroke count.apkg` is the anki deck and `download/jouyou-by-stroke-count.csv` is the csv file. also included is a single-page stroke-order lookup application at `download/kanji-viewer.html`. this html file can be downloaded and opened with a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html).
+* a single-page stroke-order lookup application at `download/kanji-viewer.html`. this html file can be downloaded and opened with a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html).
+* a list of kanji sorted by pronounciation with kanji that share the individual readings
+* a jlpt n5 vocabulary list for practising writing that includes only words with kanji and lists the pronounciation in romaji, meaning and the word
+* an anki deck for the jlpt n5 vocabulary list for writing practice

 notes
 * the anki deck uses a special font that looks hand-drawn and makes individual strokes more apparent. this can also help with differentiating components